-The routine group takes routine care, including condition monitoring, pain care, medication guidance, and explanation of relevant precautions.
-The joint group adopts the cooperative medical care responsibility system nursing management and joint self-efficiency education based on the regular group.
+The conventional group took routine care, including condition monitoring, pain care, medication guidance, and explanation of relevant precautions.
+The combined group adopted the cooperative medical care responsibility system nursing management and joint self-efficiency education based on the conventional group.

-The medical care cooperative responsibility system nursing management: (1) Selects the attending physicians and experienced nursing staff to form an intervention group, and earnestly learns the medical care cooperative responsibility system nursing management, gastrointestinal cancer postoperative care and other related content, and conduct assessment, and carry out nursing intervention after passing the training; (2) responsible nursing, nurses complete nursing evaluation, life nursing, basic nursing, etc. Physician rounds, the chief physician reports the examination status and bedside readings, introduces the medical history and treatment and rehabilitation process; the nurses explain the postoperative pain, sleep, diet, and other related knowledge to the patient.
-After feedback, make a targeted rehabilitation plan based on the individualized condition of the patient; (3) multimodal analgesia, the responsible nurse evaluates the pain perception of patients after gastrointestinal tumor surgery, and timely targeted health for the lack of cognition propaganda, by playing videos, organizing lectures and other forms to deepen their recognition of postoperative pain; if the patient’s pain control is not good, consult with the doctor to develop an analgesic plan, and intervene according to the specific situation; and (4) postoperative intervention, explain postoperative precautions, diet knowledge etc. 10 min/time, rehabilitation therapist, responsible nurses and attending physicians will guide patients with postoperative depression and anxiety, pain, and compliance with functional exercise during ward rounds.
+The medical care cooperative responsibility system nursing management: (1) selected the attending physicians and experienced nursing staff to form an intervention group, earnestly learned the medical care cooperative responsibility system nursing management, gastrointestinal cancer postoperative care, and other related content, conducted assessments, and carried out nursing interventions after passing the training; (2) was responsible for nursing, completing nursing evaluation, life nursing, basic nursing, etc. During physician rounds, the chief physician reported the examination status and bedside readings, introduced the medical history, treatment, and rehabilitation process; the nurses explained the postoperative pain, sleep, diet, and other related knowledge to the patient.
+After feedback, a targeted rehabilitation plan based on the individualized condition of the patient was made; (3) chose multimodal analgesia; the responsible nurse evaluated the pain perception of patients after gastrointestinal tumor surgery and used timely targeted health for those who lacked cognition by playing videos, organizing lectures, and other forms of education to deepen their recognition of postoperative pain; if the patient’s pain control was not good, the doctor was consulted to develop an analgesic plan and intervened according to the specific situation; and (4) explained postoperative precautions, diet knowledge, etc. 10 min/time; the rehabilitation therapist, responsible nurses, and attending physicians guided patients with postoperative depression and anxiety, pain, and compliance with functional exercise during ward rounds.

-Self-efficacy education: (1) Health knowledge education, specialized medical personnel regularly explain disease-related knowledge to patients with gastrointestinal tumor surgery, deepen their correct understanding of disease severity, postoperative treatment and rehabilitation measures, and eliminate psychological barriers, alleviate the fear, anxiety and other emotions arising from the lack of awareness of the disease; (2) mental health education, because patients with gastrointestinal cancer have a greater economic burden on treatment and the disease is more serious, it is prone to different degrees of depression and anxiety emotions and self-efficacy are poor, medical staff should be patient and communicate with patients, master their state of mind, targeted psychological counseling, and share with patients the past cases of successful anti-cancer, establish a positive image and help patients face positively disease and rehabilitation treatment; (3) encourage family support, because patients may have different types of adverse reactions or complications after surgery, it is necessary to inform the family in advance to prevent the gastrointestinal cancer patients suffering from gastrointestinal tumor stress due to excessive emotional reactions fear, family members should be encouraged to improve communication with patients, through “we will be with you” and other languages to give family comfort and support; (4) targeted encouragement, based on the specific conditions of each gastrointestinal cancer patient to develop targeted goals and tasks, including playing Tai Chi, playing chess, listening to music, walking, etc., and completed under the supervision of family members or medical staff, divert attention to the disease, improve self-efficacy; and (5) discharge guidance, give discharge guidance when discharged, tell patients to return to the hospital regularly for re-examination, develop good diet and rest habits outside the hospital, open a 24-h consultation hotline to solve the problems encountered by patients during out-of-hospital rehabilitation in a timely manner.
+Self-efficacy education included: (1) health knowledge education, specialized medical personnel who regularly explained disease-related knowledge to patients with gastrointestinal tumor surgery, deepened their correct understanding of disease severity, postoperative treatment, and rehabilitation measures, eliminated psychological barriers, alleviated the fear, anxiety, and other emotions arising from the lack of awareness of the disease; (2) mental health education because patients with gastrointestinal cancer have a greater economic burden on treatment, and the disease is more serious.
+It is prone to different degrees of depression and anxiety emotions, and self-efficacy is poor.
+Medical staff should be patient, communicate with patients, master their state of mind, target psychological counseling, share with patients successfully treated past cases, establish a positive image, and help patients to positively face disease and rehabilitation treatment; (3) family support encouragement; because patients may have different types of adverse reactions or complications after surgery, it is necessary to inform the family in advance to prevent the patients suffering from gastrointestinal tumor stress due to excessive emotional reactions, such as fear.
+Family members should be encouraged to improve communication with patients through “we will be with you” and other language to give comfort and support; (4) targeted encouragement based on the specific conditions of each patient to develop targeted goals and tasks, including playing Tai Chi, playing chess, listening to music, walking, etc., to be completed under the supervision of family members or medical staff in order to divert attention to the disease and improve self-efficacy; and (5) discharge guidance, which instructed patients to return to the hospital regularly for re-examination, develop good diet and rest habits outside the hospital, and utilize a 24-h consultation hotline to solve problems encountered by patients during out-of-hospital rehabilitation in a timely manner.

 Observation indicators